How to reset this New Year

 To learn more about habit formation and the science behind them, I strongly recommend listening to this podcast: Charles Duhigg on the Power of Habit Or reading this book: The Power of Habit: Why we do what we do in life and business by Charles Duhigg

-Have you set yourself a goal for 2023?
-Goals are relatively easy to set, particularly at this time of year, but are you being strategic with your goals?
+Have you set yourself a goal for 2024?
+Goals are relatively easy to set, but are you being strategic with your goals?

-Before setting out on your journey or telling all your friends, a goal should be well thought through and inline with your values.
-When we set ourselves a goal and don’t have a clear plan , understand why or how we will achieve it, it’s likely we won’t achieve it or even make any progress towards it.
-This can be demoralising, affecting our own self confidence and lead us back to old, unhelpful behaviours.
+Before setting out on your journey, a goal should be well thought through and inline with your values.
+When we set ourselves a goal and don’t have a clear plan, understand why or how we will achieve it, it’s likely we won’t achieve it or even make any progress towards it.

 Is your goal SMART?
 Specific, Measurable, Achievable, Realistic and Timely?

-Does the journey of achieving that goal support you in becoming the type of person you want to be and living a life how you want to?
-For example if you value your health, are your goals in line with living a healthy lifestyle?
+Does the journey of achieving your goal support you in becoming the type of person you want to be and living life how you want to?
+For example, if you value your health, are your goals in line with living a healthy lifestyle?

-For example if health, strength and fitness, self-care, connection are values, intentions could be:
+For example if health, strength and fitness, self-care and connection are values, intentions could be:

 Health